 Criminalistics is the collection and examination of evidence of crime and is an application of many scientific disciplines.
 This course provides an introduction to the methodologies and applications used in the forensic context.
 Topics discussed include chemical analyses of physical evidence, principles of serology and DNA analysis, identification of fresh and decomposed human remains, ballistics, fingerprint analysis, facial reconstruction, drug analysis, and forensic entomology.
-Offered even-numbered years, spring semester.
+Offered spring semesters even years.
 Three credits.